Brian-Pho/Textbook-Notes/_posts/books/2019-02-01-57-ways-to-screw-up-grad-school.md

 - Don't postpone publishing
 - Don't submit articles to different outlets at the same time
 - Be cautious that you don't try to accomplish too much with your thesis
-- Be short and succient, have focus and be mindful of time and scope
+- Be short and succinct, have focus and be mindful of time and scope
 - You need to identify what not to cover in your research and to remove tangents peripheral to your analysis or argument
 - A thesis, like any written work, is always stronger when you omit unnecessary sections
 - You will need to compromise idealized goals in light of the pragmatic need to do the best you can with the resources and time frame available